bkimminich/it-security-lecture/slides/02-05-authorization_flaws.md

 # Exercise 5.3 (:house:)

 1. Place an order with a negative total (:star::star::star:)
-2. Access one or more misplaced files (:star: - :star::star::star::star::star:)
+2. Access one or more misplaced files (:star::star::star::star: - :star::star::star::star::star::star:)